aeroheim/audio-file-decoder/README.md

 ./emsdk/emsdk activate 3.0.0

 # set emscripten environment variables
+# this needs to be invoked when you start a new terminal
 source ./emsdk/emsdk_env.sh

 # install npm deps, sync/download ffmpeg + deps, then build ffmpeg